 This app, also called Dark Sky, is a very useful tool on cloud cover and rain forecasts, and often catches things that other weather forecasts don’t.

-So How Do I Get Away From Light Pollution?
+So How Do I Need To Get Away From Light Pollution?

 It depends on how far you are willing to go, and what your situation is regarding the cities.